Queen + Paul Rodgers Tour

-Queen + Paul Rodgers Tour (also known as Return of the Champions Tour) was the first world concert tour by Queen guitarist Brian May and drummer Roger Taylor, joined by singer Paul Rodgers under the moniker of Queen + Paul Rodgers.
+The Queen + Paul Rodgers Tour (also known as Return of the Champions Tour) was the first world concert tour by Queen guitarist Brian May and drummer Roger Taylor, joined by singer Paul Rodgers under the moniker of Queen + Paul Rodgers.
 The tour was Queen's first since The Magic Tour in 1986, and the death of lead singer Freddie Mercury in November 1991.
 The band's drummer Roger Taylor commented; "We never thought we would tour again, Paul (Rodgers) came along by chance and we seemed to have a chemistry.
 Paul is just such a great singer.
 He's not trying to be Freddie."
 Bassist John Deacon also did not take part due to his retirement in 1997.

 History

 The origins of the collaboration came when Brian May played at the Fender Strat Pack concert in 2004.
 Now for the first time, he joined Paul Rodgers for a rendition of Free's classic, "All Right Now".
 After this Brian spoke of a chemistry between the two of them.
 Following this, Brian invited Paul to play with Queen at their induction to the UK Music Hall of Fame.
 Again citing a new excitement with Rodgers, the three announced they would tour in 2005.
 The tour originally was meant only to include Europe and the 46664 concerts of that year.
 However at the end of the European tour, some dates in the USA and Japan were added.
 In 2006, a full scale US tour was undertaken.